 To use the train, take the Illawarra Line.
 This transports you to Loftus, Engadine, Heathcote, Waterfall, or Otford, and then through the walking tracks and into the park.
 On Sundays and public holidays, a tram is available from Loftus.

 If you’re driving, there are three road entrances into the park.
-The first takes you via Farnell Avenue off the Princes Highway 2.3 km (a little less than a mile and a half) south of Sutherland (29 km or about 18 miles south of the Sydney center).
-The second is through McKell Avenue, off the Princes Highway at Waterfall, 33 km or just more than 20 miles east from Liverpool.
+The first takes you via Farnell Avenue off the Princes Highway south of Sutherland (about 18 miles south of the Sydney center).
+The second is through McKell Avenue, off the Princes Highway at Waterfall, just more than 20 miles east from Liverpool.
 The third is through Wakehurst Drive in Otford, 28 km or about 17 miles from Wollongong.

 You can also reach the park by boat along the coast and through the Hacking River below the causeway.
 Ferries come from the beachside suburb of Cronulla to Bundeena.